 Use a state parameter

-If you have a number of sub-domains, and if your scenario requires you to redirect users upon successful authentication to the same page where they started, using a state parameter might be helpful.
+If you have several subdomains and your scenario requires that, upon successful authentication, you redirect users to the same page from which they started, using a state parameter might be helpful.

 In this approach: